Media and Information Literacy 2025/1 – SK Seri Biram

 33 school children from Rumah Casa Harapan Kuantan had participated in this program.
 Students have gone through activities including robot anatomy, actuators and sensors.

-Thank you Datin Seri Fazia for coordinating the communication between STEM Lab and the participants.
+Thank you PEMEKAR – Datin Seri Fazia & Dato Seri Daing for initiating the program and coordinating the communication between STEM Lab and the participants.

 Invited Speaker – Pembudayaan STEM Dan Digital PPD Kuantan, Exploria